ferrello/CI_LISP/README.md

 We will be constructing and evaluating abstract syntax trees representing the Cambridge Polish Notation input.

+:exclamation: Results of DOUBLE_TYPE that are whole numbers will be converted to INT_TYPE to remove trailing zeros (i.e 10.0 = 10).

 `> (add 1 2)`
 `> (mult 2.5 3)`
 `> (pow 16 3.5)`